rmit-programming-club/network-vis/README.md

 -----

+## Features Under Development

+* Visualise connectivity between organisation members based on coding activity.
+Emphasise most active members [under dev]
+* Visualise overall organisation activity by activity it the organisation's repositories [under dev]
+* Visualise overall organisation activity by aggregating the organisation's member's activity
+* Visualise a member's immediate network (who they code with), who much they're coding, and what they code
+* Visualise who's following who within the network

 ## Installing

 `git clone` the repo and then do `bundle install`.
 Post any issues you have in Slack or on the Facebook group.